Transitioning from Formula to Milk: How-To Guide

 “Medically speaking, you can transition on one day by stopping formula and giving cow milk out of the fridge the next day or even at the next meal.
 That said, some babies may prefer a more gradual transition since they taste different and are at different temperatures.
 With more picky or sensitive toddlers, I suggest to parents that they mix – for a few days to a week – either half and half or a little whole milk in the formula bottle or cup, and then gradually increase the amount of milk and decrease formula.
 Sometimes it’s just the coldness that toddlers need to get used to, so then I’ll suggest parents slightly warm the milk initially and then over a week keep offering it cooler, until you get to the goal of milk from the fridge,” says Dr. Tanya Altmann, MD, pediatrician.

 Keep reading for everything you need to know about transitioning from formula to milk.
-We’ll also touch on toddler formula, and how to know if it’s right for your bub.
+We’ll also touch on toddler nutritional drinks, and how to know if it’s right for your bub.

 When Is the Right Time to Switch?